Princess Caraboo: Later life and death

 In September 1828, she was living as a widow in Bedminster in Somerset under the name Mary Burgess (in reality the name of a cousin).
 There she married Richard Baker, and gave birth to a daughter named Mary Ann the following year around 1829.
 In 1839, she was selling leeches to the Bristol Infirmary Hospital.
 She died from a fall on 24 December 1864 and was buried in the Hebron Road cemetery in Bristol.
 Her daughter carried on with her business, living alone in Bedminster in a house full of cats until her death in a fire in February 1900.

 In popular culture

 Film

 A biopic, Princess Caraboo, written by Michael Austin and John Wells and starring Phoebe Cates, was released to mixed reviews in 1994.
-In common with most biopics, it added fictional elements to the story.
+It added fictional elements to the story.